MIT-Emerging-Talent/2024-group-12-cdsp/.collaboration/learning_goals.md

 ## Collective 👥

 1. Understand the principles and techniques of data science, including data collection, preprocessing, modeling, and visualization.
+2. Identify and define real-world problems that can be addressed using data science techniques.
-2. Master the usage of version control tools to efficiently manage project workflow and code changes.
+3. Master the usage of version control tools to efficiently manage project workflow and code changes.
-3. Acquire in-depth knowledge and practical experience in unit testing using PyTest.
+4. Acquire in-depth knowledge and practical experience in unit testing using PyTest.
-4. Enhance communication skills to ensure clear and inclusive interactions among team members.
+5. Enhance communication skills to ensure clear and inclusive interactions among team members.

 ## Individual 👤